rc-kid/rckid-v1/README.md

-# RCBoy

-Handheld device for kids that provides the following:

-- remote control for lego models & other stuff
-- walkie talkie
-- retro games player
-- music / video player

-Based on RPi Zero 2W, SPI display and nrf24l01p and/or sx1278 for comms

-## Build

-This section details the build & construction process of RCBoy.
-The process rather complex, but the steps here are in order that helps minimize problems:

-- first the RPi is prepared with a proper SDCard image
-- AVR and power management parts are soldered to the board
-- the AVR bootloader is flashed via the RPi
-- the rest of the board is soldered in particular order to allow accessibility
-- rpi is soldered to the board
-- the AVR application is programmed via I2C

 ### Prepare the RPi image

 To build on Raspberry pi, create SD card image according to `sd/IMAGE.md`.
 This also installs all the prerequisites for building the rpi app and flashing the AVR.